 My mum passed me 2 bundles of old bedsheets she found during spring cleaning.
 She knows that I love to recycle and am able to make something good out of them.
 The first idea that came to my mind was a braided rag rug.
 Yes, with all these rotten bedsheets, I can make lots of braided rag rugs.

 I stumbled upon some rag rug tutorials before, and this one really caught my attention.
 I like their idea to braid the fabric strips and sew them into a rag rug.
 Since I did it a little different from them, here is my version, a versatile and strong braided rag rug that can be used for many years, just like my granny’s rag rug.

-I love the touch of this braided rag rug….. it is rough!!!
+I love the touch of this braided rag rug….. it is textured!!!
 My mum loves to rub her feet against the floor mat, so this should fit her right.
 I will send this back to my mum, she is going to love it!!!!
 I will make one for myself, I need one to comfort my feet too… I inherited this habit from her.

-Let’s go and see how I make this 22″ x 16″ oval shaped braided rag rug 🙂
+Let’s go and see how I make this 22″ x 16″ oval-shaped braided rag rug 🙂

 1.Old bedsheets (3 king-size should be enough to make 3 rag rugs)

 3. Pencil and ruler

 Mark the edge of the old bedsheet, 1″ apart.
 Snip and tear to the end.
 Do it on warp or weft direction of the bedsheet, not the bias.

 My mum’s old bedsheets are quite tattered at the center part, so, I just utilized the area 1 to 1.5 feet from the edge.
 I saved up the center part to make the base for the rag rug.

 A bunch of it waiting for tidying up.
 Don’t worry about the frays, they will be gone in the next step.